 Create a hashtag for your company that is easy to remember and ask parents to use it when posting photos or reviews of your classes.
 Hashtags are great because they collect all of the posts under one umbrella so they are easy for you to find later.
 Plus, prospective parents can use the hashtag to see what others are saying about your business, which will increase their chances of signing up for a class.

 Student or teacher takeovers are a fun way to increase authenticity and share your company’s social media accounts with a wider audience.
 An example of a popular takeover format is a “life in the day of a teacher or student,” giving prospective parents and students a more in-depth look at your company.
 If you plan to do this, make sure that the students and teachers who are taking over the account share the information with their personal followers before, during, and after the takeover.
 Plus, make sure they keep it on brand and professional.

 Reviews and testimonials

 Asking parents and students to write reviews of your classes and activities is a great way to gather and then showcase why people love your business.
 Whether you get the reviews in a form or survey, as a comment online, or in a video, you can share the quotes on your social media platforms.
-Check out our guide to learn how to get online reviews of your business.
+Check out our guide to learn how to ask customers for reviews so that you can increase your library of online reviews of your business.